84003/gray_garden/_notes/Origins of the Alphabet.md

 ---
-title: History of the alphabet
+title: Origins of the Alphabet
 category:
 favicon:
 ---

-## History of the alphabet
+## Origins of the Alphabet

 - Information:
 	- "Some message stored or transmitted using some medium"